hasnaa38/reading-notes/c3-class-01.md

 # Code 301 - Read 01

-In this file, a summary of **Read: 01 - Introduction to React and Components** will be provided.
+In this file, a summary of **Read: Class 01 - Introduction to React and Components** will be provided.

 ## Topic 1 - Component Based Architecture